github-gs/Diagnosis-for-CD/README.md

 	(3) Gene prediction and abundance estimation

-## 2.Differential analysis with MMUPHin

-Identifying differential signatures from multi-cohorts by correcting batch effects.

-## 3.SNV Calling
+## 2.SNV Calling

 MIDAS was used to perform microbial SNV annotation.
 The WMS reads were mapped to the database for SNV calling.

+## 3.Differential analysis with MMUPHin

+Identifying differential signatures from multi-cohorts by correcting batch effects.

 ## 4.Alpha diversity